omeka/omeka-s-enduser/docs/modules/mapping.md

 The Mapping subsection added to the "User settings" tab provides options for the following:

 - **Basemap provider**: Select a basemap from the dropdown to show when editing item maps on the administrative side.
+See information above about specific basemap providers and requirements.
+Lower-level users will need help from a global administrator to enter in access keys for specific services.
 - **Minimum zoom level**: Set a minimum zoom level for all item maps when they first load.
 - **Maximum zoom level**: Set a maximum zoom level for all item maps when they first load.
 - **Default bounds**: Set an area that must always be shown in item maps when they first load.
 The four corner coordinates set in this map will be included inside any map, with excess shown if the map dimensions require it.
 This setting will only apply to new item maps, that is, items without any mapping data.